dhmancipe/TodoApp/README.md

 To test the app, follow these steps:
 	npm test or npm run test

+Aditional Modifications:

+To improve the UI, styles for dark mode and light mode have been implemented, along with a global Redux state and a function that detects the browser's current mode.
+Lastly, ThemeProvider and useTheme were used to modify the styles of MUI components.
+Additionally, the layout and size of some elements were adjusted to enhance the user experience.

+On the other hand, the test files have been fixed.

  Developed by:
 Diego Mancipe
 phone: +57 320 2599374